rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvimtree.md

 ![Nvimtree Find](../images/nvimtree_find_filter.png){ align=right }

+!!! note "Note:"

-**Note:** The interactive search performed with <kbd>f</kbd> as with navigating with the arrows <kbd>&gt;</kbd> <kbd>&lt;</kbd> remains confined to the folder where _NvimTree_ is currently located, to do a global search over the entire workspace you must first open the entire file tree with <kbd>E</kbd> and then start the search with <kbd>f</kbd>.
+    The interactive search performed with <kbd>f</kbd> as with navigating with the arrows <kbd>&gt;</kbd> <kbd>&lt;</kbd> remains confined to the folder where _NvimTree_ is currently located.
+To do a global search over the entire workspace you must first open the entire file tree with <kbd>E</kbd> and then start the search with <kbd>f</kbd>.

-The search brings the **NvimTree_1** buffer to the _INSERT_ state for typing our filters, if no file is selected to exit it is necessary to return the buffer to _NORMAL_ with <kbd>ESC</kbd> before closing the search with <kbd>F</kbd>.
+The search brings the **NvimTree_1** buffer to the _INSERT_ state for typing our filters.
+If no file is selected, exiting it requires that you return the buffer to _NORMAL_ with <kbd>ESC</kbd> before closing the search with <kbd>F</kbd>.

 ### Select a File

-To select a file we must first make sure that we are in the _nvimtree_ buffer highlighted in the statusline with **NvimTree_1**, to do this we can use the window selection keys mentioned above or the specific <kbd>Space</kbd> + <kbd>e</kbd> command provided by NvChad which will position the cursor in the file tree.
+To select a file we must first make sure that we are in the _nvimtree_ buffer highlighted in the statusline with **NvimTree_1**.
+To do this we can use the window selection keys mentioned above or the specific <kbd>Space</kbd> + <kbd>e</kbd> command provided by NvChad which will position the cursor in the file tree.
 The combination is part of NvChad's default mapping and corresponds to the plugin's `:NvimTreeFocus` command.

-To move through the file tree we are given the <kbd>&gt;</kbd> and <kbd>&lt;</kbd> keys that allow us to move up and down the tree until we reach the desired folder, once positioned we can open it with <kbd>Enter</kbd> and close it with <kbd>BS</kbd>.
+To move through the file tree we are given the <kbd>&gt;</kbd> and <kbd>&lt;</kbd> keys that allow us to move up and down the tree until we reach the desired folder.
+Once positioned, we can open it with <kbd>Enter</kbd> and close it with <kbd>BS</kbd>.

-It must be emphasized that navigation with the <kbd>&gt;</kbd> and <kbd>&lt;</kbd> keys always refers to the current folder, this means that once a folder is opened and positioned within it the navigation will remain confined to that folder, to exit the folder we use the <kbd>Ctrl</kbd> + <kbd>p</kbd> (parent directory) key which allows us to go up from the current folder to the folder from which we opened the editor and which corresponds to our _workspace_ defined in the statusline on the right.
+It must be emphasized that navigation with the <kbd>&gt;</kbd> and <kbd>&lt;</kbd> keys always refers to the current folder.
+This means that once a folder is opened and positioned within it the navigation will remain confined to that folder.
+To exit the folder we use the <kbd>Ctrl</kbd> + <kbd>p</kbd> (parent directory) key which allows us to go up from the current folder to the folder from which we opened the editor and which corresponds to our _workspace_ defined in the statusline on the right.

 ### Opening a File

-Positioned in the desired folder and selected the file to be edited we have the following combinations to open it:
+Positioned in the desired folder and with the file selected to be edited, we have the following combinations to open it:

 - <kbd>Enter</kbd> o <kbd>o</kbd> to open the file in a new buffer and place the cursor on the first line of the file
 - <kbd>Tab</kbd> to open the file in a new buffer while keeping the cursor in _nvimtree_, this for example is useful if you want to open several files at once